b4n/geany-plugin.mk/README.md

 task-specific Libtool calls: `LIBTOOL_CC`, `LIBTOOL_LD`,
 `LIBTOOL_CLEAN`, `LIBTOOL_INSTALL` and `LIBTOOL_UNINSTALL`.
 Note
-however that as the default for those respects the various tools above, one should never have to override them unless ones tries to avoid using libtool.
+however that as the default for those respects the various tools above, one should never have to override them unless one tries to avoid using libtool.

 Used flags include `CFLAGS`, `CPPFLAGS`, `LDFLAGS` and `LIBTOOLFLAGS`.